yzjedu/cs151-lab6-zain-and-paigelab6/README.md

 # Lab 6

 ### 🔴🔴 It is the continuation of Lab 5.
 You will work with the same partner 🔴🔴
 - #### I have provided you with the solution and test case for Lab 5
 - #### Whatever grade you get in Lab 6, will automatically be assigned to Lab 5
+- #### Take the the provided solution and refactor it
 ### 🔴🔴 *DO NOT* Start to code before the instructor Approve your algorithm, and test cases 🔴🔴

 Grade: EMRN